Delaware Photographic Society

 While a print is in the viewing box for competition, anyone may request ‘Comment’ which will be done in the Discussion session following the competition.
 At that time the requestor must be present and ask what they desire to know about the print or if they wish the judges and audience to discuss the print.

-A list of upcoming Assigned Subjects is published in the “The Reflector”.
+A list of upcoming Assigned Subjects is published in the “The Reflector” and on the DPS website.
 Assigned Subject competitions are conducted in all classes.
-All prints that are to be entered in the Assigned Subject contests for the 2019-2020 DPS year must have been captured after September 1, 2018.
-NEW: The date of original image capture must appear on the back of the print.
+All prints that are to be entered in the Assigned Subject contests for the 2021-2022 DPS year must have been captured after September 1, 2020.
+The date of original image capture must appear on the back of the print.
 The judging panel for any monthly competition will have the final determination as to whether or not a print fits the assigned subject.
 The Open category has no date, technique or subject requirement.

 ENTRY FORM AND LABELING

-Prints should be mounted on an appropriate mounting surface, such as mount boards by Bainbridge, Crescent, Clear Bags, Savage or another vendor of similar smooth material.
+Prints should be mounted on an appropriate mount board, such as those produced by Bainbridge, Crescent, Clear Bags, Savage or another vendor of similar smooth material.
 Cut mats or slip-in mounts are acceptable.
 Prints must be well secured to the mount to prevent slippage.
 Since prints are stacked one on top of the other, effort should be made to eliminate any sharp projections, rough surfaces or adhesive substances on the back of the prints.
 Any transparent cover over the print needs to be secured at all four edges and will not be removed during competition.
 Framed prints are not allowed.
 Failure to adhere to the rules can result in disqualification of the print.

-Prints with scores in the top 25% of each monthly competition (plus tie scores) will be designated as “Selected”.
+Prints with scores in the top 25% of each monthly competition (plus tie scores) will be designated as “Accepted”.
 Prints so designated are shown to the audience after the judging, and are eligible for Print-of-the-Year competition.
-Any prints that have been selected may not be reentered in subsequent monthly competitions.
+Any prints that have been accepted may not be reentered in subsequent monthly competitions.

 JUDGING AND SCORING